-The Jewish cemetery in Ipswich is being treated with such appalling disrespect, you cannot help but wonder if Ipswich suffers from an anti-semitic attitude.
+The Jewish cemetery in Ipswich has been treated with such appalling disrespect, you cannot help but wonder if Ipswich suffers from an anti-semitic attitude.

 (See 2019 update at the end of this post.)

-Others are hidden away and left to the ravages of time and, to the rough hand of modern man who, it seems, just wants to forget that some people were ever here.
+Others are hidden away and left to the ravages of time and, to the rough hand of modern man who, it seems, just wants to forget that.